 What is the water temperature?

-During the winter the water temperature can drop as low as 74 F degrees, during the summer it goes up to about 84 F degrees.
+During the winter the water temperature can drop as low as 74 F degrees.
+During the summer it goes up to about 84 F degrees.
 Our rental wet suits are 3 mm full suits during the winter and 3 mm shorties in the summer.
-Small women tend to feel the cold more than bigger people and they can wear 2 wet suits during the winter or use a hood for additional warmth.
+Small women tend to feel the cold more than bigger people.
+We have 5mm full suits in smaller sizes for the winter and have hoods on the boats for additional warmth.
 Most of the summer no suits are needed at all!

 There is no shore diving around Provo.
 The barrier reef is a good ¾ mile offshore and too far to swim.
 We have shallow water and sand out to the barrier reef.

-Do you dive off Grand Turk or Salt Cay?
+Do you dive Grand Turk or Salt Cay?

 Although they look close on a map both Grand Turk and Salt Cay are about 90 miles from Provo.
 To dive those areas you need to plan to stay there a few days.